trisulnsm/dinodoc/trisuldocs/docs/ug/netflow analysis/drilldown.md

 ![](images/intf_raw_flows.png)

-## Interface Traffic Matrix - Chord Diagram
+## 13.8.10.Interface Traffic Matrix - Chord Diagram

 A useful tool that represents traffic flows between interfaces.
 A chord diagram looks like the picture below.
 The interface being drilldown is represented a chord and the other interfaces are shown as smaller chords sending or receiving traffic from the subject interface.
 This is only available after enabling [Cross Key](/docs/ug/cg/custom.html#cross_key_counter_groups) ![](images/interface_matrix_light.png)

-## ASN, NBAR, and Other Details
+## 13.8.11.ASN, NBAR, and Other Details

 These are available in the interface drilldowns if the proper trackers are created ahead of time when [Cross Key](/docs/ug/cg/custom.html#cross_key_counter_groups) is enabled for them.